• Product Introduction

 MCP (Model Context Protocol) is an open protocol that enables AI models to securely interact with local and remote resources.

-EdgeOne Pages Deploy MCP is a dedicated service that enables quick deployment of Web applications to EdgeOne Pages and generates public access links.
-This allows you to preview and share AI-generated Web content immediately.
+EdgeOne Pages Deploy MCP is a dedicated service that enables fast deployment of Web applications to EdgeOne Pages and generates public access links.
+This allows you to immediately preview and share AI-generated Web content.
 For details, refer to the document Pages MCP.

 AI Context File

-In Pages, AI context files serve as the bridge between you and AI IDEs like CodeBuddy, Cursor, and Windsurf.
+In Pages, AI context files serve as the bridge between you and AI IDEs (such as CodeBuddy, Cursor, Windsurf).
 These files are written in Markdown format, allowing you to define project-specific rules, best practices, code specifications, API definitions, and even business logic descriptions.
-Through context files, you can provide AI with accurate context information to ensure the generated code, suggestions, and automated operations better align with your project requirements and platform features.
+Through context files, you can provide AI with precise context information, ensuring that the generated code, suggestions, and automated operations better align with your project requirements and platform features.

 Using .Mdc Files in AI IDE

-For use in CodeBuddy: Enter the settings interface in the IDE, locate the rule tab, and add the .mdc file under project rules.
+For use in CodeBuddy: Enter the settings interface in the IDE, locate the Rules tab, and add the .mdc file under Project Rules.
 For more information, view the document Using CodeBuddy IDE.

 For use in Cursor: Create a .cursor/rules/ folder in the project root directory and place your .mdc file there.
 Alternatively, add it to the user's main directory (such as ~/.cursor/rules/).
 For more information, view examples in the Cursor official documentation https://docs.cursor.com/context/rules.